sigasi/sigasi_insights/content/opinion/graphic-design-dead-long-live-graphical-views.md

 **Manageability**: Given the binary or XML based data formats, it is difficult to compare two versions of a design, and in general it is difficult to track your design using a standard revision control system.

 **Manual Layout:** Much of the time needed for graphical design entry is not spent on the actual design, but on placing objects on the screen, making them look nice.
 This is a tremendous waste, since the placement on screen has no correlation whatsoever with the final design.
-Computers just don’t care about aestethics.
+Computers just don't care about aestethics.
 Still, for many people it is hard to resist the temptation of nicely placing all elements in an orderly fashion.

 ## Best of both worlds: Graphical View